tnynyn/aws-ebsSnapshotManager/README.md

 Lambda function that creates snapshots of volumes, sets retention period, deletes snapshots based on retention period, marks them to be copied to the DR region, and copies to DR

 Update March 26 2019:
-- Added another script for those who do not want to use a DR region, usage instructions below.
+- Added another script for those who do not want to use a DR region (ebsSnapshotManagerNODR.py)
 - Warning:  Just noticed script doesn't work with Python 3.6+, will sort out the issue when I get some time.
 Use 2.7 for now.

 ## Installation